Protect Your Floors This Spring

 As we all know, it is important to stay on top of cleaning duties at home to avoid damage.
 Always wipe up spills, mud, and slush immediately; avoid using oil soaps for cleaning as they leave a residue; and before you grab a mop and bucket, it’s best to establish if and how your hardwood floor is sealed.
 It will actually be the finish, and not the wood type, that will determine how you clean and care for your floors.
 To quickly detect the finish of your floor, simply rub your finger across it.
 If you don’t leave a smudge, the floor is surface sealed.
 If a smudge does appear, it means the floor has been treated with a penetrating seal, oil finish, shellac, varnish or lacquer, and then waxed.

-For an everyday clean, or to speed up the deep cleaning process, dust the floor with a broom, or a mop that has been treated with a dusting agent to pick up dust, dirt, and pet hair that could lead to scratches on the surface of the floor.
+For an everyday clean, or to speed up the deep cleaning process, dust the floor with a broom or a mop that has been treated with a dusting agent to pick up dust, dirt, and pet hair that could lead to scratches on the surface of the floor.
 If you prefer to vacuum, avoid using one with a beater bar attachment, as it can also scratch the finish of a wood floor.
-Do NOT damp-mop waxed floors.
+Do not damp-mop waxed floors.
 All you have to do is vacuum and sweep the surface on a regular basis.
 Once or twice a year, you should get the old wax stripped to apply a fresh new coat.
-Our Ottawa hardwood floor refinishing experts employ a variety of products, techniques and technologies to inject new life into existing hardwood floors that will keep them looking beautiful for many years to come.
+Our hardwood floor refinishing experts employ a variety of products, techniques, and technologies to inject new life into existing hardwood floors that will keep them looking beautiful for many years to come.

 Deep Cleaning